 The proposed constraint is that of the `retrodictive criterion', that the observed number of wins for each team is equal to the expected number of wins given the matches played.
 That is

-A justification for this criterion was pithily expressed by \citet[p.280]{stob1984supplement} in summarising the argument of \citet{jech1983ranking}: ``What sort of a claim is it that a team solely on the basis of the results should have expected to win more games than they did?''
-This would seem to fail to appreciate the bias present from finite observations; nevertheless, it reflects the intuitive appeal of the condition.
+A justification for this criterion was pithily expressed by \citet[p.280]{stob1984supplement} in summarizing the argument of \citet{jech1983ranking}: ``What sort of a claim is it that a team solely on the basis of the results should have expected to win more games than they did?''
+This would seem to fail to appreciate the potential for bias from finite observations; nevertheless, it reflects the intuitive appeal of the condition.

-Alternatively the framework provided by \citet{Firth2022Alt3} offers a justification for the retrodictive criterion based on two intuitive formulations for rating in this setting.
+Alternatively, the framework provided by \citet{Firth2022Alt3} offers a justification for the retrodictive criterion based on the equivalence of two intuitive formulations for rating in this setting.
 The first formulation proposes that given the pairwise win probabilities $p_{ij}$, an intuitive rating for a team $i$ would be the average win probability against all other competitors

-The second takes the ratio of observed wins for $i$ divided by the `effective matches' played by $i$, $w_i / m'_i$.
+The second formulation takes the ratio of observed wins for $i$ divided by the `effective matches' played by $i$, $w_i / m'_i$.
 Effective matches played, $m'_i$, is chosen to account for the strength of opposition.
 Any definition of $m'_i$ should meet two criteria.
 First, if the opponents played by $i$ have been strictly stronger (weaker) than average, then $m'_i$ is strictly less (greater) than $m_i$, the matches played by $i$, thus making the value of observed wins per effective matches played greater (less) than the value of observed wins per matches played.
-Second, observed wins per effective matches played $w_i / m'_i$ is equal to the observed wins per matches played $w_i / m_i$ in the case of a round-robin tournament, so that the rating accords with round-robin ranking.
+Second, observed wins per effective matches played, $w_i / m'_i$, is equal to the observed wins per matches played, $w_i / m_i$, in the case of a round-robin tournament, so that the rating accords with round-robin ranking.
 The simplest proposal meeting these two criteria is to scale each match played by the ratio of the probability of winning that match to the average probability of winning a match,